 Peer support groups

-Peer support groups hold great benefit in addressing, and supporting, concerns of both disorders.
+Peer support groups hold a great benefit in addressing, and supporting, concerns of both disorders.
 Not only do they aid an individual in protecting and nurturing their sobriety, but they provide positive companionship, useful coping skills and a place where people can constructively release fear or tension.

-Find Mental, Emotional And Physical Balance
+Find Mental, Emotional, And Physical Balance

 We realize that a co-occurring disorder can change the landscape of your life.
 While these things make treatment more complex, they do not make it impossible.
-At Turning Point, we are committed to delivering evidenced-based care that can aid you in finding sobriety and in making the positive and lasting changes that are essential towards a successful recovery.
+At Turning Point, we are committed to delivering evidence-based care that can aid you in finding sobriety and in making the positive and lasting changes that are essential towards a successful recovery.
 Contact us today.